ShadowsLure/Cellculator/README.md

 Yeah, Cellculator was in action before but some recent events led to it's deletion.
 HECK IT EVEN GOT VERIFIED AND ALL!
 So, I will be starting again but this time I am making this project available to you too!

+# Try out the bot yourself!
+Invite link to invite Cellculator to your server : (Invite Cellculator)[https://discord.com/api/oauth2/authorize?client_id=1127966026752086076&permissions=275348057152&scope=bot%20applications.commands]
+Please don't lose your cool with the bot!

+## Contacts
+You can either reach me on (Github)[https://github.com/ShadowsLure] itself or DM me on (Discord)[discord.com] (@sh4dowslure) or email me at sh4dowslure@gmail.com

 ## Some other important points
 - I am not a proffesional developer, I am just python enthusiast who happen to study python in his highschool.
 - This idea is intentionally stupid.
 - My typing skills are amazingly wrong.
 - ToS and Privacy Policy also exist here.
 - Screw this [README](), I am not typing anything else, it's already way too cringey!